-ü Pay for Performance.
-We design our executive compensation program to align pay with company performance. ü Significant Portion of Compensation is at Risk.
-Under our executive compensation program, a significant portion of compensation is "at risk" based on our performance, including short-term cash incentives and long-term equity incentives, to align the interests of our executive officers and stockholders. ü Independent Compensation Committee.
-The compensation committee is comprised solely of independent directors. ü Independent Compensation Advisor Reports Directly to the Compensation Committee.
-The compensation committee engages its own compensation consultant to assist with making compensation decisions. ü Annual Market Review of Executive Compensation.
-The compensation committee and its compensation consultant annually assess competitiveness and market alignment of our compensation plans and practices. ü Multi-Year Vesting Requirements.
-The equity awards granted to our executive officers generally vest over multi-year periods, consistent with current market practice and our retention objectives. ü Minimize Inappropriate Risk Taking.
-Our compensation program is weighted toward long-term incentive compensation to discourage short-term risk taking, and it includes multiple performance measures. ü Competitive Peer Group.
-Our compensation committee selects our peers from technology companies that are similar to us with respect to market ii Stock Ownership Guidelines for Directors.
-We maintain stock ownership guidelines for our directors to encourage ownership of our common stock and alignment with the long-term interests of our stockholders.
+- ii Pay for Performance.
+We design our executive compensation program to align pay with company performance. ii A Significant Portion of Compensation is at Risk.
+Under our executive compensation program, a significant portion of compensation is "at risk" based on our performance, including short-term cash incentives and long-term equity incentives, to align the interests of our executive officers and stockholders. ii Independent Compensation Committee.
+The compensation committee is comprised solely of independent directors under applicable stock exchange rules. - ii Independent Compensation Advisor Reports Directly to the Compensation Committee.
+The compensation committee engages its own compensation consultant to provide market perspective and insights. - ii Annual Market Review of Executive Compensation.
+The compensation committee and its compensation consultant annually assess competitiveness and market alignment of our compensation plans and practices. - ii Multi-Year Vesting Requirements.
+The equity awards granted to our executive officers generally vest over multi-year periods, consistent with current market practice and our retention objectives. - ii Minimize Inappropriate Risk Taking.
+Our compensation program is weighted toward long-term incentive compensation to discourage short-term risk taking, and it includes multiple performance measures.

+- ii Competitive Peer Group.
+Our compensation committee selects our peers from technology companies that are similar to us with respect to market capitalization, revenue and other criteria. - ii Stock Ownership Guidelines for Directors.
+We maintain stock ownership guidelines for our directors to encourage ownership of our common stock and alignment with the long-term interests of our stockholders. - ii Clawback Provision.
+We implemented a claw back provision for our executive compensation in October 2023 that recovers any incentive-based compensation that was erroneously awarded as a result of a restatement of our financial statements.